Derry, New Hampshire: History

 The area was first settled by Scots-Irish families in 1719 as part of the town of Londonderry, as were present-day Windham and portions of Manchester, Salem and Hudson.
-The town of Derry was formed in 1827 from the eastern portion of Londonderry and was named, like Londonderry, after the city of Derry in Ireland, the Irish word Doire meaning "oak grove".
+The town of Derry was formed in 1827 from the eastern portion of Londonderry and was named, like Londonderry, after the city of Derry in Ireland.
 The first potato planted in the United States was sown in Derry in the town's common field in 1719.
 The town is the location of two of America's oldest private schools, Pinkerton Academy, founded in 1814 and still in operation, and the closed Adams Female Seminary.

 Derry was once a linen and leather-making center until New England textile industries moved south in the 20th century.
 As recently as World War II, Derry was also a sleepy farming community.
 From 1900 to 1911, poet Robert Frost lived with his family on a farm in Derry purchased for him by his grandfather.
 The Robert Frost Farm is now a National Historic Landmark and state park and is open to the public for tours, poetry readings and other cultural events from spring through fall.

 The post-war suburban boom, the town's proximity to Boston in the south and Manchester to the northwest, and the construction of Interstate 93 through town led to a huge population boom.
 After the 1990s, this growth disappeared, with the population remaining essentially unchanged since 2000.

 The Manchester and Lawrence branch of the Boston and Maine Railroad ran through Derry, but is now abandoned, with most of the line in town now a rail trail.
 The New Hampshire Department of Transportation stated in its I-93 corridor transit study and its 2012 statewide rail plan that it could be feasible to reopen the line.